EnockKal/donet-Learning/Projects/TaskManagementAPI/README.md

 # Task Management API

 A RESTful Task Management API built with ASP.NET Core and Entity Framework Core.

-This project was created as part of my .NET learning journey, with a focus on clean architecture, relational data modeling, and real-world API design.
+This project is part of my .NET learning journey and focuses on building a real-world backend API with clean architecture, proper relational data modeling, and RESTful design practices.

 ---

 ## Overview

 The Task Management API allows managing projects and their associated tasks.

 It demonstrates how to build a backend API from scratch using modern .NET practices, including:

 - ASP.NET Core Web API